EtheaDev/VCLThemeSelector/README.md

 **ModernAppDemo** is compatible with Delphi Delphi 11, 10.4, 10.3, 10.2 and 10.1 (notice: 10.1 png stream format of pictures inside biolife.xml are incompatible: use an old biolife.xml file).

 ## Release Notes ##

+10 Apr 2022
+- Built with Delphi 11.1
+- Fixed Size of menu when resize icons

 16 Feb 2022
 - Added italian translation